A Stand-Up Comic Stands Up To Her Troubled Past In The Blistering 'All About Nina'

 The fact that Joe is the only man she's ever allowed to be with her more than once is rooted in Nina's torn-from-the-headlines past.
 Yet All About Nina, written and directed by Spanish-born, New York-based Eva Vives, wears it topicality lightly.
 We live in the moment with Nina not because she doesn't understand the history that's burning her up, but because she suppresses it in order to stay upright and function.
 Also, not incidentally, because she loves her work and she's ambitious enough to move to Los Angeles to audition for the television show Comedy Prime.

-Angelenos, myself included, may sigh and wish that, just for once in a film made by a New Yorker, a transplant to L.A. isn't immediately made to shack up with a wacky New-ger who makes strangely-colored juices in a blender and ropes her into attending a fundraiser for stray cat.
+Angelenos, myself included, may sigh and wish that, just for once in a film made by a New Yorker, a transplant to L.A. isn't immediately made to shack up with a wacky New-Ager who makes strangely-colored juices in a blender and ropes her into attending a fundraiser for stray cats.
 Mercifully, Vives is a sharp writer who knows how to flesh out character, and the Mexican actress Kate del Castillo, who projects wit and warmth as Nina's hippie host, Lake, has excellent comic timing.

 Lake also has a briskly no-nonsense way with her houseguest's gift for self-sabotage, and she's not the only new friend who stands ready to help Nina loosen her tightly controlled grip on her unprocessed fury.
 But the movie is carried by Winstead's mesmerizingly mercurial performance, and not just because she does pitch-perfect impressions of, among others, Kristen Stewart and Werner Herzog.
 Her Nina burns with ambition and she's incandescent with rage, but she's also terrified and paralyzed by anxiety and fear.